IRSSG: An Open-Source Software Package for Spin Space Groups: Introduction

-For nonmagnetic and magnetic topological materials, the program {\ttfamily IRVSP}~\cite{GAO2021107760} represents the first computational tool capable of determining irreducible (co)representations [(co)irreps] and uncovering the band topology of electronic band structures computed using density functional theory (DFT) codes such as VASP~\cite{PhysRevB.54.11169,KRESSE199615}, Quantum ESPRESSO~\cite{Giannozzi_2009,Giannozzi_2017}, as well as any other code that has an interface to Wannier90~\cite{RevModPhys.84.1419,MOSTOFI20142309}.
-It can generate the input files needed to calculate elementary band representations and symmetry-based indicators via the {\ttfamily TopMat} server~\cite{PhysRevB.106.035150}.
+For nonmagnetic and magnetic topological materials, the program {\ttfamily IRVSP/IR2TB}~\cite{GAO2021107760} represents the first computational tool capable of determining irreducible (co)representations [(co)irreps] and uncovering the band topology of electronic band structures computed using density functional theory (DFT) codes such as VASP~\cite{PhysRevB.54.11169,KRESSE199615}, Quantum ESPRESSO~\cite{Giannozzi_2009,Giannozzi_2017}, as well as any other code that has an interface to Wannier90~\cite{RevModPhys.84.1419,MOSTOFI20142309}.
+It can generate the input files needed to calculate elementary band representations and symmetry-based indicators via the {\ttfamily TopMat}~\cite{PhysRevB.106.035150} or {\ttfamily Check\_Topological\_Mat} server~\cite{vergniory_complete_2019}.
 Within this band-representation framework, methods have also been developed to diagnose unconventional materials with obstructed atomic limit via the {\ttfamily BRdecomp} server~\cite{GAO2022598}.
 In this work, we develop {\ttfamily IRSSG} to obtain the SSG coirreps of the band structures of magnetic materials with arbitrary SSG symmetries for the first time. {\ttfamily IRSSG} identifies all SSG operations and determines the SSG number and international symbol.
 Meanwhile, we introduce a set of compact SSG international symbols by combining non-crystallographic point groups with the 230 crystallographic space groups.

 The paper is structured as follows.
-In Sec.~\ref{concept}, we present the methods implemented in our program, including the basic concepts of SSGs as well as the method to construct coirreps based on SSG operations and to obtain matrix presentations of materials.
-In Sec.~\ref{sec:implementation}, the general workflow of the {\ttfamily IRSSG} code is described in detail.
-The capabilities of {\ttfamily IRSSG} are described in Sec.~\ref{Capabilities of programs}.
-In Sec.~\ref{Installation and usage}, we introduce the installation steps and usage of the program.
-Some typical examples are shown in Sec.~\ref{Examples}.
+In Section~\ref{concept}, we present the methods implemented in our program, including the basic concepts of SSGs as well as the method to construct coirreps based on SSG operations and to obtain matrix representations of materials.
+In Section~\ref{sec:implementation}, the general workflow of the {\ttfamily IRSSG} code is described in detail.
+The capabilities of {\ttfamily IRSSG} are described in Section~\ref{Capabilities of programs}.
+In Section~\ref{Installation and usage}, we introduce the installation steps and usage of the program.
+Some typical examples are shown in Section~\ref{Examples}.
+In Appendix~\ref{appendix:ssg_notation_compare}, we provide a side-by-side comparison between the symbols output by {\ttfamily IRSSG} and Chen-Liu symbols.